mrscotty/openxpki-website/_posts/2011-09-02-config-intro.markdown

 ---
 layout: post
-title: Introducing the new OpenXPKI Configuration
+title: OpenXPKI Configuration - Introduction
 author: Scott T. Hardin
+category: admin
 description: For OpenXPKI v1.0, we have created a new configuration subsystem.
 OpenXPKI can be a complex system with infinite configuration possibilities.
 This new configuration subsystem helps tackle this task with clear, consise and reliable methods and tools.
 ---

 # Introduction #